shopsys/shopsys/docs/cookbook/basic-data-import.md

 }
 ```

-*Note: Cron modules are not suitable for data transfers initialized by an external source,
+!!! warning
-you should implement Web Services for that purpose.*
+    Cron modules are not suitable for data transfers initialized by an external source, you should implement Web Services for that purpose.

 #### 2.2 - Add cron configuration to [`cron.yml`](https://github.com/shopsys/shopsys/blob/7.3/project-base/src/Shopsys/ShopBundle/Resources/config/services/cron.yml)
 ```diff